 TechTerms - The Tech Terms Computer Dictionary

-This page contains a technical definiton of DDR.
+This page contains a technical definition of DDR.
 It explains in computing terminology what DDR means and is one of many hardware terms in the TechTerms dictionary.

 All definitions on the TechTerms website are written to be technically accurate but also easy to understand.
 If you find this DDR definition to be helpful, you can reference it using the citation links above.
 If you think a term should be updated or added to the TechTerms dictionary, please email TechTerms!